 What is Paid Media?

-Paid media is what it sounds like — it is media for your business that you pay for.
+Paid media is advertising for your business that you pay for.
 The most common forms of paid media you are likely to come across include the following:

 - Display ads